Grand Island breakfast draws smaller but generous crowd amid pandemic

 Keeping with tradition, the firefighters at the Grand Island Fire Protection District welcomed the new year with a hearty breakfast.

-For years, the district has opened up the fire station on New Year’s Day to offer the community a smorgasbord of breakfast staples and comradery all while raising funds to help local students.
+For years, the district has opened up the fire station on New Year’s Day to offer the community a smorgasbord of breakfast staples and camaraderie, all while raising funds to help local students.

 “We had people come from far and wide to pick up a meal,” said Swift.
 “There were people here from as far away as Sacramento and Arboga and it has been that way for the last few years.”